 Small kids will delight in real-world scavenger hunts for the town’s famous fairy doors.
 Be sure to print this list of all the miniature fairy doors in Northville before you sally forth.
-Or look for the fairy-doors book at Northville Gallery and Next Chapter Bookstore & Bistro.
+Or look for the Fairy Door books that can be purchased at different Northville merchant locations – including Northville Gallery.

 Speaking of Northville lore – this historic spot is one of the hands-down best places for kids to discover it!
 Once the site of a gristmill, this cluster of old-time buildings (including an inn, blacksmith shop and rustic wooden bridge) offers a chance to explore how life was back then.